 Errors with no specific version

-To create a unspecified version filter select "Not found" from the drop-down menu:
+To create an inbound filter select for errors with no specific version, choose "Version" and "Not found" from the drop-down menu:

 rayGUN will match both

 Wildcard examples: HttpException* will match any messages starting with HttpException, while *HttpException* will match any messages containing HttpException.